The 1997 Bringing them home Report contains the following recommendations in relation to reparations:

 4. descendants of those forcibly removed who, as a result, have been deprived of community ties, culture and language, and links with and entitlements to their traditional land.

-Following the release of the Bringing them home Report in 1997, the Howard Government allocated $63m (including $54 million 'new money') to what it called, "practical reconciliation", including funding for recording oral histories, record preservation and new counsellor positions, but steadfastly refused to apologise.
+Following the release of the Bringing them home Report in 1997, the Howard Government allocated $63m (including $54 million of which was 'new spending') to what it called, "practical reconciliation", including funding for recording oral histories, preservation of records, and new counsellor positions, but steadfastly refused to apologise.
 The initial implementation of the Inquiry's recommendations is traced in this Follow Up Project Report by the Human Rights and Equal Opportunity Commission.

 The NSDC is committed to educating the community on the importance of acknowledging and celebrating the Anniversary of the Apology on 13 February each year.